Capstone-Template-orginisation/website-template/src/content/docs/processes/cyber-security-guidelines/remote-working-guide.md

 ## Mitigation strategies

-For Thoth Tech members, there are recommended practices that work to mitigate the cyber risks of remote working and strengthen their cyber security posture:
+For Company members, there are recommended practices that work to mitigate the cyber risks of remote working and strengthen their cyber security posture:

 - Perform regular backups of data and information, as this assists in restoring information should a